OneDSix/RconCore/README.md

         // You can replace Object with any other object, maybe one that specifies this is coming from RCON? public static final CommandDispatcher<Object> dispatcher = new CommandDispatcher<>();

-        static {
+        // You probably handle your commands elsewhere, this is just an example static {
             // From the Brigader repo's README
             dispatcher.register(